solarbirdy/NorthshoreBikeMap/README.md

 **Latest Release 2.1.1 - May 15, 2026**

 * ADDED: Newly-opened protected bike lane along Broad Street in front of the Space Needle all the way to the 4th Ave downtown bike corridor.
+Thanks to [Shawn Wilsher/@sdwilsh@social.ridetrans.it](https://social.ridetrans.it/@sdwilsh) for confirmational photos!
 (MEGAMAP only)
 * ADDED: A missing short bike lane on Broad Street from Elliot Ave to Elliot Bay Trail (northwest side only) has been added ot the map.
+Thanks to [Shawn Wilsher/@sdwilsh@social.ridetrans.it](https://social.ridetrans.it/@sdwilsh) for the tip!
 (MEGAMAP only)
 * ADDED: T-033 Phase II in Newcastle, which completes the eastbound bike lane on May Creek Park Drive east from the roundabout.
 Westbound got a sharrow, but no lane.
 (MEGAMAP only)
 * CHANGED: The CKC closure-with-difficult-detours is extended at least through the end of May, and may (may!) go into June.
 Warning flag modified to note this.
 (Both maps)